 Past the crowd of visitors equipped with nothing but cameras, selfie-sticks and frivolous grins; looking beyond the grandiose atmosphere, there is more to Plaza Mayor than meets the eye.
 Beneath me is where Isidro Labrador got beatified becoming Madrid’s patron saint.
 It is where bullfights took place during royal weddings and births.
 However, it’s not all revelry.
 Here is where many heretics met their untimely demise, burned either at the stake or faced a gory garrote or dangled in midair as one drew the very last breath during the grim Spanish Inquisition.
 Then there was the fire that smoldered the plaza.
 A finishing blow, yet at the same time almost cleansing everything that happened prior.
 Again, what is history without it?

 Scene 2.
 Take 2.
-Street.
+Streets.
 Sights and Sips.

 Gran Via needs no introduction.
 It beckons.
 Inescapable.
 It pulls you in no matter how much you are trying to get away from it.
 As I got off the bus, the rush and frenzy of things, the noise, the sights and the mixed swagger of humanity and machine greeted me.